It is Feasible to Directly Measure Black Hole Masses in the First Galaxies: Results

 For the highest stellar masses, the black hole can dominate the kinematics up to a distance $> 0.5$ kpc, which corresponds to an angular scale of $> 0.2''$.
-These values are well within the reach of current and upcoming obervations. $ALMA$ in its extended 12-m configuration should be able to detect [CII]-emitting galaxies with 0.02 - 0.043$''$ resolution at frequencies corresponding to $z \sim 6-10$, and the future James Webb Space Telescope ($JWST$) should be able \citep{vogelsberger2019} to resolve at least $\sim 200$ such galaxies at $z \sim 8$.
-Further, the $VLA$\footnote{https://science.nrao.edu/facilities/vla/} and the Phase II of the planned Square Kilometre Array \citep[SKA;][]{taylor2013} will be able to access the CO J $1\to0$ transition at redshifts $z \sim 6-10$ with angular resolutions of 0.2-0.3$''$, which could potentially resolve $R_{\rm inf}$ of the central black hole in the brightest galaxies at these epochs.
+These values are well within the reach of current and upcoming obervations, the angular resolutions of some of which are indicated on Figs. \ref{fig:radinfm} and \ref{fig:radinfz}.
+Many observatories in the next generation of ground-based telescopes (GMT, as well as ELT\footnote{https://www.eso.org/sci/facilities/eelt/}, and TMT\footnote{https://www.tmt.org/}) will have adequate spatial resolution ($\lesssim 30$ mas) to search for these black holes. $ALMA$ in its extended 12-m configuration should be able to detect [CII]-emitting galaxies with 0.02 - 0.043$''$ resolution at frequencies corresponding to $z \sim 6-10$, and the $JWST$ should be able \citep{vogelsberger2019} to resolve at least $\sim 200$ such galaxies at $z \sim 8$, {with a resolution of $\sim 68$ mas at $2 \ \mu m$\footnote{https://sci.esa.int/web/jwst/-/47519-gardner-j-et-al-2009}.} Further, the $VLA$\footnote{https://science.nrao.edu/facilities/vla/} and the Phase II of the planned Square Kilometre Array \citep[SKA;][]{taylor2013} will be able to access the CO J $1\to0$ transition at redshifts $z \sim 6-10$ with angular resolutions of 0.2-0.3$''$, which could potentially resolve $R_{\rm inf}$ of the central black hole in the brightest galaxies at these epochs. }}